ssrl-px/interceptor/README.md

-    timeout                - polling timeout for datastream ZMQ socket (default of None should suffice for most applications) header_type            - value for the 'htype' key in frame header that denotes an image frame processing_config_file - absolute path to the processing configuration file (below) output_delimiter       - delimiter for the output string (default is None, which is interpreted as a single whitespace) output_format          - a delimited string of items to be included in the output; acceptable keys are:
+    timeout                - polling timeout for datastream ZMQ socket (default of None should suffice for most applications) header_type            - value for the 'htype' key in frame header that denotes an image frame processing_config_file - absolute path to the processing configuration file (below) detector_registry_file - absolute path to a file with detector information (associated format classes, etc.) output_delimiter       - delimiter for the output string (default is None, which is interpreted as a single whitespace) output_format          - a delimited string of items to be included in the output; acceptable keys are:
                                ~ 'series'   - series or run number